Simondharcourt/Simondharcourt/README.md

 I am from a generalist Engineering School, and as such I define myself as a generalist and polyvalent AI Engineer, used to work from conception to production.

-One day, I will start my own IA company.
+One day, I will start my own AI company.
 Now, I am currently considering my next position.

 ### ⚡ Technologies | GitHub Stats | GitHub Trophies